pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

     :alt: Rupture propagation and dislocation of a complex dynamic rupture source with uniform rake tractions and random fractal perturbations.

     Absolute dislocation of a complex dynamic rupture source with uniform rake and superimposed random fractal perturbations.
-Contour lines show the propagation of the rupture front.
+Contour lines are isochrones of the rupture front.

 .. figure :: /static/dynamic_complex_waveforms_snuffler.png